nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 * **Stand Watch:** Add a Green Die to the next room explored, and -1 to GM's camp encounter roll (below).
 * **Scout Ahead:** Roll Search (or other system-appropriate check).
 If successful, add one Yellow die to next 1d4 new rooms explored.
 If failed, add Black dice instead.

-Then, **GM ROLLS 1d6:**
+Finally, **GM ROLLS 1d6:**

 * Subtract 1 for each party member Standing Watch
 * Add the current Dungeon Level

-If total is 4+, an encounter happens while they camp!
+If total is 6+, an encounter happens while they camp!
 Roll as usual to generate a standard encounter.
 If none of the PCs chose to Stand Watch, then they are also surprised!

 If an encounter occurs during camp, the Time and Rations are still spent, and all other chosen Camp Actions still occur.
 Resolve them before beginning the encounter initiative checks.